zeiss-microscopy/OAD/Scripts/Data_Tools/README.md

 ### ExtractPlaneTable.py

-This scripts creates a table with all indicies and XYZ coordinates for every tile of the active CZI image.
+This scripts creates a table with all indices and XYZ coordinates for every tile of the active CZI image.
+In order to run the script one needs to place the [ZenTools.dll](../../DLLs/zenblue_33/ZenTools.dll) inside the ZEN program folder

 ![Screenshot of GUI](../../Images/ExtractPlaneTable.png)